 Many charities also provide local NHS services and provide extra care, support and expertise.
 They deserve your support too.
 Check out LInC, the Cobalt charity, Maggie’s beautiful centre in Cheltenham, Sue Ryder Leckhampton and Volunteering Gloucestershire, as well as local branches of many national carers and patients organisations.
 Local businesses like pharmacies also play an important role and can give you important advice.

-As MP, Martin took up many individual cases for local residents affected by local healthcare – even taking some cases to the Health Ombudsman for full independent investigation, and reporting major issues to the NHS regulators Monitor and the Care Quality Commission.
+Martin has taken up individual cases for local residents affected by local healthcare – even taking some cases to the Health Ombudsman for full independent investigation, and reporting major issues to the NHS regulators Monitor and the Care Quality Commission.